ATATC/atatc.github.io/_projects/leads.md

 inspired by or directly using toolkits and technologies inherited from standardized commercial vehicles.
 These architectures are usually overly complicated for amateur applications like the races.
-In order to improve the efficiency and simplify the development of instrumentation, control, and analysis systems, we propose LEADS (Lightweight Embedded Assisted Driving System), a dedicated solution for such scenarios.
+In order to improve the efficiency and simplify the development of instrumentation, control, and analysis systems, we propose LEADS (Lightweight Embedded Assisted Driving System), a dedicated solution for such scenarios {% cite fu2024leads %}.